 equipment and food products.
 As McDonalds is an international brand,

-familiar to many throughout the world, McDonalds is a business that others feel confident about using for their franchise business.
+familiar to many throughout the world, McDonalds is a business that others feel confident about using for their Franchise business.

 Franchisees do not

-However a Franchisee will not have the decision making power of a non
+A Franchisee will not have the decision making power of a non

 and will therefore stipulate terms and conditions within which the Franchisee